Russian Empire: Serfdom

 The serfdom that had developed in Russia in the 16th century, and had become enshrined in law in 1649, was abolished in 1861.

 Household servants or dependents attached to personal service were merely set free, while the landed peasants received their houses and orchards, and allotments of arable land.
 These allotments were given over to the rural commune, the mir, which was responsible for the payment of taxes for the allotments.
-For these allotments the peasants had to pay a fixed rent, which could be fulfilled by personal labour.
+For these allotments the peasants had to pay a fixed rent, which could be fulfilled by personal labor.
 The allotments could be redeemed by peasants with the help of the Crown, and then they were freed from all obligations to the landlord.
 The Crown paid the landlord and the peasants had to repay the Crown, for forty-nine years at 6% interest.
-The financial redemption to the landlord was not calculated on the value of the allotments, but was considered as compensation for the loss of the compulsory labour of the serfs.
+The financial redemption to the landlord was not calculated on the value of the allotments but was considered as compensation for the loss of the compulsory serf labor.
 Many proprietors contrived to curtail the allotments that the peasants had occupied under serfdom, and frequently deprived them of precisely that land of which they were most in need: pasture lands around their houses.
 The result was to compel the peasants to rent land from their former masters.

 Serfs lived in deplorable conditions, working in the fields for nearly seven days a week and being exiled to the harsh land of Siberia or sent to military service.
 Owners had the right to sell slaves, depending on whether they were targeting land or accused (i.e., had escaped from working).
 Children of serfs received less education.
-These slaves were heavily taxed, making them the poorest in any Russians.
-In 1861, Emperor Alexander II saw serfs as a problem that dragged Russia into being obsolete, so he liberated 23 million serfs to become free, but they remained indigent throughout the former enslaved population despite their rights.
-The zemstvo system was introduced in 1865 as a rural assembly with administrative authority over the local population, including education and welfare, which ex-slaves were unable to acquire.
+These serfs were heavily taxed, making them the poorest of any Russians.
+In 1861, Emperor Alexander II saw serfs as a problem that held back Russia's development, so he liberated 23 million serfs to become free, but they remained indigent throughout the former enslaved population despite their rights.
+The zemstvo system was introduced in 1865 as a rural assembly with administrative authority over the local population, including education and welfare, which ex-serfs were unable to acquire.